abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 Q: Is it hopeless to send loving-kindness to Māra?

 A: Well, Māra gets a bad rap.
 It depends on how we relate to it.
-Mara is the personification of the tempter.
+Māra is the personification of the tempter.
 In the midst of being tempted with the desire of the moment, loving-kindness might not be the right tool.
 But in a bigger sense, that is the most important thing to have